Cost-effective medical technologies for supporting infection management

 1. Preventing and containing healthcare-associated infections and the development and spread of resistant bacteria in healthcare settings to manage antimicrobial resistance.
+Earlier interventions can often avert more costly advanced care, enabling more efficient resource use.

 3. Monitoring and tracking resistance and enabling patient compliance to the appropriate use of antibiotics.
+Early warnings avoid unnecessary costs.

 Interactive Patient Pathway Timeline